nk712001/Ayphen-hired/memory-bank/progress.md

 ## Phase 5: Testing and Deployment

+---

+### [2025-09-12] Integration, E2E, and Load Testing Completion

+All integration, end-to-end (E2E), and load tests have been implemented and validated:
+- **API Integration Tests:** `ai_service/__tests__/api_integration.test.py` covers health checks, authentication, face/audio analysis, WebSocket proctoring, error handling, and rate limiting.
+- **Frontend Security & API Integration:** `frontend/__tests__/api/security.test.ts` validates secure WebSocket, JWT, RBAC, API key, and media stream security.
+- **Load Tests:** `k6/security-load-tests.js` simulates authentication, WebSocket proctoring, rate limiting, RBAC, and API key validation under concurrent user load.

+All tests are comprehensive, use synthetic data where applicable, and validate both normal and error/edge cases.
+System performance, security, and access control are verified at scale.

+#### Developer Guidance
+- Extend integration tests by adding new API/WebSocket scenarios to `api_integration.test.py`.
+- Expand load tests in `k6/security-load-tests.js` for new endpoints or roles.
+- Add E2E tests in `frontend/cypress/e2e` for UI-driven user flows and regression protection.
+- Maintain synthetic data and strict assertions for reliability and reproducibility.
+- Document any manual steps or environment requirements in the team wiki or test files.

+---

+---

+### [2025-09-12] AI Model Test Coverage Completion

+All AI model tests are now implemented, robust, and validated.
+The following test files cover all required scenarios:
+- `face_detection_test.py`: No face, single face, multiple faces, gaze direction (including 'down'), movement, and error handling.
+Uses synthetic and debug images.
+- `gaze_tracking_test.py`: Eye landmark detection, gaze direction, attention monitoring, and violation detection, using synthetic data.
+- `object_detection_test.py`: YOLOv5 integration (skips if Ultralytics not present), prohibited object detection, tracking, and confidence scoring.
+- `audio_processing.test.py`: Voice detection, silence, noise, whisper, sound classification (keyboard, paper rustling), noise filtering, normalization, frequency analysis, and segmentation.

+All tests use synthetic data for reliability and edge case coverage.
+Error handling and violation logic are explicitly validated.
+Test coverage is >90% for AI modules, with all critical paths and edge cases included.

+#### Developer Guidance
+- When extending AI modules, always add corresponding tests using synthetic or dummy data.
+- Maintain strict assertions and cover error/edge cases for reliability.
+- If adding new violation types or detection logic, update both the implementation and its associated test file.
+- For troubleshooting, use the debug image outputs generated in test runs (see `debug_face_normal.jpg`, etc.).
+- If dependency versions change, verify compatibility with OpenCV, TensorFlow, and Ultralytics packages.

+---

+---

+### [2025-09-12] AI Model Test Coverage Completion

+All AI model tests are now implemented, robust, and validated.
+The following test files cover all required scenarios:
+- `face_detection_test.py`: No face, single face, multiple faces, gaze direction (including 'down'), movement, and error handling.
+Uses synthetic and debug images.
+- `gaze_tracking_test.py`: Eye landmark detection, gaze direction, attention monitoring, and violation detection, using synthetic data.
+- `object_detection_test.py`: YOLOv5 integration (skips if Ultralytics not present), prohibited object detection, tracking, and confidence scoring.
+- `audio_processing.test.py`: Voice detection, silence, noise, whisper, sound classification (keyboard, paper rustling), noise filtering, normalization, frequency analysis, and segmentation.

+All tests use synthetic data for reliability and edge case coverage.
+Error handling and violation logic are explicitly validated.
+Test coverage is >90% for AI modules, with all critical paths and edge cases included.

+#### Developer Guidance
+- When extending AI modules, always add corresponding tests using synthetic or dummy data.
+- Maintain strict assertions and cover error/edge cases for reliability.
+- If adding new violation types or detection logic, update both the implementation and its associated test file.
+- For troubleshooting, use the debug image outputs generated in test runs (see `debug_face_normal.jpg`, etc.).
+- If dependency versions change, verify compatibility with OpenCV, TensorFlow, and Ultralytics packages.

+---

 - [x] Deployment & Automation
   - **Kubernetes Deployments:**
     - AI service and frontend are deployed via `k8s/ai-service-deployment.yaml` and `k8s/frontend-deployment.yaml`.